Questions About the Process and Construction Timeline

 A construction contingency fund for unforeseen costs during construction

-The District evaluated what is needed in a new middle school that will serve students and our community for the next 50 to 60 years.
-This process included analyzing costs from what comparable school districts are spending on new construction and accounting for likely inflationary impacts between now and the school’s expected opening.
+The District evaluated what is needed in a new middle school that will serve students and our community for the next 50-60 years.
+This included analyzing new construction costs from comparable school districts and accounting for likely inflationary impacts between now and the school’s expected opening.

 -